FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/rds_read_replica_v3.html.markdown

 * `availability_zone` - (Required) Specifies the AZ name.
     Changing this parameter will create a new resource.

+* `tags` - (Optional) A mapping of tags to assign to the RDS read replica instance.
+    Each tag is represented by one key-value pair.

 * `region` - (Optional) The region in which to create the instance.
 If omitted, the `region` argument of the provider is used.
 Currently, read replicas can